EmmanuelG/Mondrian/README.md

-Master branch is about the Mondrian 3.0
+Master branch is about the Mondrian 3.1

-main changes :
+Changes :

-- electronic board is now a Megatronics
+- Z sliders and Z plate (with the goal to pass the motor wire through it)
+- X slider (endtop position)

 **Mondrian is a compact cartesian RepRap**